MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 <!-- ------------------------------ -->
-#### Versions of the REST API
+#### Versions of the REST Publish API

-As of September 6, 2024, both v2 and v1 of this REST API are supported.
+As of September 6, 2024, both v2 and v1 of the REST Publish API are supported.
 Later, v1 will no longer be supported.
 The date for ending v1 support is not yet finalized.

 <!-- ---------- -->
 ###### Important changes in v2

+The REST Publish API v2 differs from v1 in the following main ways:

-* v2 of this REST API uses API keys, whereas v1 used Secrets instead.
+* v2 uses API keys, whereas v1 used Secrets instead.

-* v2 of this REST API doesn't require sending an Access Token URL.
+* v2 doesn't require sending an Access Token URL.

 <!-- ====================================================================== -->
-## Getting started with v2 of this REST API
+## Getting started with v2 of the REST Publish API

-To use v2 of this REST API:
+To use v2 of the REST Publish API:

 1. At Partner Center, opt-in to the new API key management experience.

-1. Re-generate your ClientId and secrets.<!-- todo: reword, b/c secrets are no longer used, according to "v2 of this REST API uses API keys, whereas v1 used Secrets instead" -->  You might need to update your authentication workflows.
+1. Re-generate your ClientId and secrets.<!-- todo: reword, b/c secrets are no longer used, according to "v2 uses API keys, whereas v1 used Secrets" -->  You might need to update your authentication workflows.

 1. Re-configure any existing Continuous Integration (CI) or Continuous Development (CD)<!-- todo: does CD stand for Continuous Development? --> pipelines that might be impacted by the changes to the access token URL and API key.